 There is no official dress code.
 The afternoon milongas are relaxed and laid back.
 The evening milongas are more elegant and we recommend semi-formal attire.
 Jackets are appropriate, but not required.

 Absolutely!
 We will have a clothing vendor (TBD) and Axis Tango with a great selection of shoes for men and women!

 Do you need volunteers?

 We are accepting a limited number of volunteers.
 Volunteers get a discounted pass in exchange for helping out with things like set up, clean up, registration desk, running errands, etc. If you are interested in volunteering, fill out the volunteer request form.
-Volunteers are assigned on a first-request basis, with preference given to USF, UF, FSU, and FIU students.
+Volunteers are assigned on a first-request basis, with preference given to USF, UF, FSU, and FIU college students.